Cloverfield/Kishin: Plot

-The story centers on two teenagers, Kishin Aiba and Aiko Sasahara, struggling to learn more about an incident in what may seem to be the events before the Chuai incident all the while being under siege by the monster itself before its untimely attack in New York City.
+The story introduces two teenagers, Kishin Aiba and Aiko Sasahara, struggling to learn more about an incident that takes place before the Chuai incident and the events of Cloverfield, as Tokyo comes under attack from a monster.

-The first part centers on one of them, Kishin Aiba, and partly about the creature being taken captive by Tagruato.
-The second part centers more about Aiko Sasahara herself, her esteem to make Kishin acknowledge himself more and the assault of the monster on the Tokyo coastlines.
-Several third party characters from Tagruato and the ships make several appearances, such as the sailor Kurosaki.

-In the second part, Mr. Aiba in the Tagruato headquarters gives an ominous warning about the events about to happen.
-After hearing it all on a news broadcast, Kishin and Aiko set off for shelter, the two bond together along the way.
-They arrive in Aiba's apartment, to acquire autographs from one of the popstars that promotes the drink Slusho! at the behest of Aiko.
+Inside Tagruato headquarters, Mr. Aiba warns about the events set to unfold.
+After hearing it on a news broadcast, Kishin and Aiko set off for shelter, bonding along the way.
+They arrive in Aiba's apartment, to acquire autographs from one of the pop stars that promotes the drink Slusho! at the behest of Aiko.
 Kishin, reluctant at first, sees medical records of himself.
-The two come into an encounter with a mysterious cult intending to use Kishin in a twisted experiment or a dark ritual that heavily ties him to the monster and some of Tagruato and Slusho!'s darker intentions, the two separate after a struggle with the cult.
-Aiko encounters the military and tells them to help Kishin, but they tell her that they'll only do it if she leaves with the rest of the troops to a nearby shelter.
-Aiko goes to the shelter, however they ignore her demand.
-Aiko vows to rescue Kishin.
-The cult is depicted bearing masks that resembles the monster's face and carries beads or charms that holds the design of the monster's claws at every member's person.
+The two come into an encounter with a mysterious cult intending to use Kishin in a twisted ritual that ties him to the monster and some of Tagruato and Slusho!'s darker motives.
+Kishin and Aiko separate after a struggle with the cult.
+The cult wears masks that resemble the monster's face and carry charms with the monster's claws.
+Aiko encounters the military and tells them to help Kishin.
+They tell her that they'll do it if she leaves with the rest of the troops to a nearby shelter.
+Aiko goes to the shelter.
+However, they ignore her demand and Aiko vows to rescue Kishin.